The life of an EY consultant in Western Europe

 StrategyCase.com: How is the travel for EY consultants in your region?
 Do you travel every week?
 How far?

 Interviewee: Yes, in general, our team travels Monday-Thursday, sometimes Fridays, which is an exception.
 Sometimes we do not travel when the client is in our city.
-Generally, travel is restricted to the region, however, my projects also led me to countries such as the UK, US, and Turkey
+Generally, travel is restricted to the region, however, my projects also led me to countries such as the UK, the US, and Turkey

 StrategyCase.com: What are your favorite travel hacks?